mpatrascoiu/xrootd-auth-forward-client-cred/README.md

 1. There is a strong coupling between the way the Proxy and the plugin identify the connection ID.
-If the proxy would change the connection ID it uses, then the credentials saved in the plugin would not be accessible anymore.
+If the proxy would change the connection ID it uses, then the identity saved in the plugin would not be accessible anymore.

 2. The Authorization plugin is making a strong assumption that the XrdSecEntity::tident has the value of the XrdLink::ID.